Living the (Fever) Dream

 He gave me a space to eat, park my phone, laptop, and Xbox, which I never get to touch anymore.
 He also rearranged the power cords so I wouldn’t trip getting out of bed.
 He adjusted my blankets and fluffed my pillows.
 Five-star care.

-Almost makes me want to fake being sick sometimes just for the extra attention.
+It almost makes me want to fake being sick sometimes, just for the extra attention.
 Almost.

-Looking back, I probably should’ve toned down the crankiness.
+Looking back, I probably should’ve watched the crankiness.
 Now I feel bad.
 Sorry, hon.
 You took really good care of me.
 You always do. mwah.

 So there I was in my blanket cocoon, alternating between napping and sweating, playing Fortnite like a twelve-year-old, and jotting down snippets for this piece in between matches.

-When my fever finally broke, I half expected normal life to go back to normal.
+When my fever finally broke, I half-expected normal life to return to normal.
 Instead, it felt like reality had warped in my absence, only this time, in a good way (except for the illness.
 Screw that noise).

 I haven’t worked out at all in a week, so my stress management has been…well..this, to be honest.
-Just writing, plotting, and lurking in my blanket nest like the mole-person I become whenever I’m sick.
+Just writing, plotting, and lurking in my blanket nest like the mole-person I am when I’m sick.

-But today, I’m finally out of bed, at my desk in real clothes, surrounded by a pile of throat lozenges and Puff with Vicks (game-changing, I am not even kidding).
-I sound like the chain-smoking grandma who always sits alone at the bingo hall, and I know it’ll be worse when I attempt running again tomorrow.
+But today, I’m finally out of bed, at my desk in real clothes, surrounded by a pile of throat lozenges and sounding like the chain-smoking grandma who always sits alone at the bingo hall.

-Some people call it discernment, and some call it women’s intuition.
+Some people refer to it as discernment, while others call it women’s intuition.
 I don’t know what it is; I just wish I had this kind of clarity about stocks and lottery numbers.

 The first sign of real change is that the long, exhausting battle over the kids that’s shaped so much of our last few years is finally, almost unbelievably, transitioning toward a kind of peace I’d forgotten could exist.

-For once, conversations that used to feel like brick walls have become tentative, positive new beginnings.
+For once, conversations that used to feel like brick walls have become tentative new beginnings.
 The bridges aren’t yet fully built, but instead spun out of spider silk, glinting beautifully in the light, but one hard gust away from snapping.

 How’s that for a cheesy metaphor?